shaleen-wonder-ent/user-guides/E360_App_Modernize.md

 1. What is the current data volume per client, and total across all clients?
 (GB/TB – needed for Fabric F SKU sizing)
 2. How many concurrent clients are on the platform today, and what is the 12-month / 24-month target?
-3. What AWS services are currently in use beyond S3?
+3. What other platform services are currently in use beyond S3?
 (Lambda, RDS, Glue, Redshift, SageMaker, etc.)
 4. Is the current codebase Python-based?
 What frameworks (Flask, FastAPI, Django)?
 5. How are data pipelines currently orchestrated?
 (Airflow, Step Functions, custom cron?)
 6. What is the current deployment model?
 (EC2 instances, ECS containers, or bare Python scripts?)